tenth grade science projects are the perfect way for

 Think it takes expensive, sophisticated equipment to measure the speed of light?
 Think again!
 Outfit yourself with a simple handheld laser pointer, a protractor, and gelatin, and you're ready to get started.

 Have you ever seen a product labeled "biodegradable" or "compostable" and wondered just how well it decomposes?
 A lot of different products claim to be biodegradable or compostable, such as food containers, bags, packaging materials, and spoons and forks.
 Not only do they clearly come in different shapes and sizes, but they are made of different materials as well.
 Do they decompose differently, and, if so, which decomposes the fastest?
 In this science project, you will make your own indoor…

 Remember going to the doctor and getting vaccine shots?
 It is no fun getting poked with a needle, but fortunately, a vaccine gives you protection against a serious illness for years to come.
 But what about the flu vaccine?
 How come there is a new one every year?
 This science fair project will show you why.

 You might think that one sure-fire way to keep your computer safe from hackers is to disconnect it from the internet entirely.
 But did you know that even without internet, a computer can transmit data using light, sound, vibrations, or even heat?
 In this project, you will investigate how a spy or hacker can steal data from an "air-gapped" computer that has no internet connection.
-You can even use Google's Science Journal app to demonstrate how the data can be picked up by a nearby smartphone.
+You can even use a smartphone equipped with a sensor app to demonstrate how the data can be picked up by a nearby…